Bend Breakfast Burrito has officially moved its cart to The Grove Market Hall in Northwest Crossing for the fall and winter seasons.

 Nearly every menu item at the cart has a story behind it.
 The banana bread muffins recipe has been passed down from Val’s grandmother — and now her kids bake them, too.
 The Burrito Bowl was one of “the silver linings of stay-at-home pandemic life,” according to Val.
 In an Instagram post, they shared that Trent cooked up the now-infamous burrito bowl for himself every day for nearly eight months.

 Trent made this burrito bowl for himself nearly 200 times during the height of the pandemic; it finally dawned on him to add it to the menu.
-Now, many customers are thanking him for the addition, served with avocado crema and chips from Juanita’s Foods.
+Now, many customers are thanking him for the addition, which is served with avocado crema and chips from Juanita’s Foods.

 Winter Home